shilohliu0810/shilohkira2/README.md

 You can install the development version of shilohkira like so:

-If you were running the folder on your computer locally, open up the shilohkira folder and run the code `devtools::install()' since this function essentially replaces the`install.packages(“shilohkira”)’ function.
-Then you can run \`library(shilohkira)’ as usual and you would be able to use all the different functions in our package!
+If you were running the folder on your computer locally, open up the shilohkira folder and run the code `devtools::install()` since this function essentially replaces the `install.packages("shilohkira")` function.
+Then you can run `library(shilohkira)` as usual and you would be able to use all the different functions in our package!

 We also pushed our package onto GitHub, so you would also be able to